 In practice, those principles lead to a fairly standardized series of steps, which are described in the sections below.

 Obviously, a project needs the ability to receive security bug reports from anyone.
 But the regular bug reporting channels won't do, because they can be watched by anyone too.
 Therefore, have a separate mailing list or contact form for receiving security bug reports.
 That forum must not have publicly readable archives, and its subscribership must be strictly controlled — only long-time, trusted developers can be on the list, and people whom such developers have consensus that they trust.
-If you need a formal definition of "trusted developer", you can use "anyone who has had commit access for two years or more" or something like that, to avoid favoritism.
+(If you need a formal definition of "trusted developer", you can use "anyone who has had commit access for two years or more" or something like that, to avoid favoritism.)
 This is the group that will handle security bugs.

-Ideally, that reporting gateway should not be spam-protected or moderated, since you don't want an important report to get filtered out or delayed just because no moderators happened to be online that weekend.
+Ideally, that reporting gateway should not be spam-protected or moderated, since you don't want an urgent report to get filtered out or delayed just because no moderators happened to be online that weekend.
 If you do use automated spam-protection software, try to configure it with high-tolerance settings; it's better to let a few spams through than to miss a vulnerability report.